Microsoft 365 tenant-to-tenant migrations: AI trends, migration challenges, and IT strategies

 Managing sprawl

-• Costs: By not removing sprawl from your workspace, you’re racking up unnecessary storage costs that might later come to haunt you.
+• Costs: Leaving sprawl unchecked means racking up unnecessary storage costs that could haunt you later.

 • Value destruction: If you can’t find valuable information within your Microsoft 365 environment because of sprawl, you’re missing out on leveraging that data.